 - Provide ideas – Post a list of random acts of kindness in the classroom that kids can do.
 Remind them to take a look at it and find something they can do for another person.
 Grab the FREE list of ideas below!

 - Create a kindness challenge – allow kids to practice kind acts regularly by providing them with a kindness calendar to check off each day.
 Here is a complete unit and kindness calendar to go with!

 An important teaching strategy to try is providing positive feedback when you see kids doing kind things for others.

-If you see someone do something nice for others, pull them aside and let them know you saw it.
+If you see someone do something nice for others, pull them aside and tell them you saw it.
 Or, if appropriate, acknowledge them in front of the class.

-- Kindness awards – Kindness awards are a great way to recognize children’s efforts.
-This helps kids identify the types of things they can do to be kind and feel proud for making that choice.
+- Kindness Awards – Kindness awards are a great way to recognize children’s efforts.
+This helps kids identify what they can do to be kind and feel proud for making that choice.

 5. Read Kindness Books

 There are wonderful books out there that promote kindness.
 Kids find it helpful to see kindness “in action” in stories.
 Below are 3 examples, and you can find many more in our recommended Kindness book list.